ArinaPereteatcu26/GhostHunters/README.md

 ### 8. Location Service

-The Location Service offers live tracking of player locations and activities across the game environment.
-This service observes player movement between rooms, records occupancy levels, and tracks all interactions with items as they happen.
-It stays conscious of social situations, recognizing when individuals are solitary or in crowds and if they are talking or staying silent.

-The service monitors visibility status and provides timestamped updated data to guarantee that all location details stay current and precise.
-All data regarding player locations, interaction records, and movement histories are stored in the service's dedicated real-time tracking database.
+The Location Service tracks player movements and interactions in real time across the game environment.
+It monitors which room players are in, their interactions with items, and their social context—whether they are alone or in a group, speaking or silent, hiding or visible.
+All data is timestamped to ensure only the freshest information is served.

 **Responsibility:** Real-time player position and interaction tracking

 **Core Functions:**

-- Player movement tracking
+- Player movement tracking (coordinates, rooms)

 - Room occupancy monitoring

 - Item interaction logging

-- Social context tracking (alone/group, speaking/quiet)
+- Social context tracking (alone/group, speaking/quiet, hiding/visible)

 - Visibility status management

 - Timestamp-based fresh data serving

 **Data Owned:** Player locations, interaction logs, movement history

 **Independence:** Real-time tracking system with own location database

+**Database:** Redis (real-time cache)

 ---